iandrosov/sf-agile-deploy-pkg/README.md

 + Set Source Environment on Story record
 + Open Deployment Tab on Saleforce
 + Select a story from the list
-+ Use Init Link to do initial github setup
++ Use QA/UAT Deploy button to initialize/commit github

 These steps will initiate deployment steps and deployment Log page will display deployment progress.